kaweerutk/CommonKeyboard/README.md

 }
 ```
 `CommonKeyboard` will automatically scroll to input view when the cursor focused.
 This working with UIScrollView and all inheritance classes including UITableView and UICollectionView
-(Note: This does not work with `UITableViewController` because it will handle by itself)
+(<strong>Note:</strong> This does not work with `UITableViewController` because it will handle offset by itself)

-You can adjust an offset between keyboard and input view by set `keyboardOffset` the default value is 10, Or you can ignore keyboard handle by giving `ignoredCommonKeyboard` a true value.
+Adjust an offset between keyboard and input view by set `keyboardOffset` the default value is 10, Or ignore common keyboard by giving `ignoredCommonKeyboard` a true value.

 ```swift
   textField.keyboardOffset = 20